Fires and mudslides have some rethinking the California dream

 Troy, a legal worker in her 50s, was born in New York’s Long Island but moved as a child with her parents to Los Angeles.
 In 2006, she moved to the Montecito area to live with her sister and brother-in-law on a half-acre property, which survived this week with only some uprooted fences.

-“California is not my favourite place, it never has been,” she said, lamenting the state’s drought and fires and citing Oregon and Canada’s British Columbia as places she would rather live.
+“California is not my favorite place, it never has been,” she said, lamenting the state’s drought and fires and citing Oregon and Canada’s British Columbia as places she would rather live.

 Drost and Samson lead yoga teacher training courses in Hawaii, Florida, New York, Bali and Costa Rica, but the plan for now is to stay in Hawaii for at least six months.